 One City One Hire is an innovative economic development strategy that serves as a catalyst to jump-start the Mayor's pledge to put all unemployed District residents--in every Ward of the city--back to work.

 Skip the Bag, Save the River

-Do you suspect that a business is in violation of the District's Bag Law?
+Suspect a business to be in violation of the Bag Law?

-The business retains one cent (or two cents if it offers a rebate when customers bring their own bag), and the remaining three or four cents goes to The Anacostia River Clean Up and Protection Fund, The law also requires that reusable paper and plastic bags meet specific material and labeling requirements [PDF].
+The business retains one cent (or two cents if it offers a rebate when customers bring their own bag), and the remaining three or four cents go to The Anacostia River Clean Up and Protection Fund.
+The law also requires that reusable paper and plastic bags meet specific material and labeling requirements [PDF].